happy-bonbon/Data-Science-Project/README.md

 Model 1 Goal: Predict the maximum daily energy usage based on provided weather data Get the highest usage per 30 min row (one row only) to represent the max daily usage for the day

+- independent variable: temperature
-independent variable – temperature dependent variable – maximum daily energy usage
+- dependent variable: maximum daily energy usage

 Model 2 Goal – Predict the maximum daily price category based on provided weather data Get the price category based on the highest category for the day (example if we have 41 low, 0 med, 7 high we will choose HIGH)

+- independent variable: temperature
-independent variable – temperature dependent variable – maximum daily price category
+- dependent variable: maximum daily price category